Black History Month: in conversation with Sam Peterson

 Coloured is a no for me as it comes from the Slavery days on the plantation and using the word only perpetuates that ugly history.
 I don’t consider myself bi-racial or mixed-race.
 I am a black person of mixed heritage, and I love it.

-ClearCourse, a leading provider of industry-specific software and embedded payment solutions for SMEs and targeted enterprises, announces the acquisition of Harbour Assist.
+ClearCourse, the provider of industry-specific software and embedded payment solutions for SMEs, announces the acquisition of Computers for Flooring, a premier management software provider for the flooring industry.